coderefinery/installation/content/conda-environment.md

 (conda-environment)=

-# Creating the Conda environment for CodeRefinery workshops
+# Conda environment from our environment.yml

 ```{prereq}
 - You have Miniconda or Anaconda installed.